mxansari007/Nit-Hostel-Management/README.md

  5. Run the project by typing- npm start

-Lessons Learned
+##Tools in Use
-Material-UI
+- Material-UI
-React
+- React
-HTML
+- HTML
-CSS
+- CSS
-JavaScript
+- JavaScript
-MongoDb
+- MongoDb

-Demo

-Authors
+- No

+##Authors
-@mxanasri007
+- @mxanasri007
-@aqibhussain2202
+- @aqibhussain2202
-@deepak77899
+- @deepak77899

-🚀 About Me
-Hi👋, I'm Aqib.
-Student at NIT KURUKSHETRA.

-🛠 Skills
-Javascript, HTML, Java,Css,Mongodb .....

-Support
-For support, email mxanasari007@gmail.com aqibhussain2202@gmail.com
+- @Addiii111